opendistro-for-elasticsearch/odfe-cli/docs/dev/tutorial.md

 ```

-####  Use handler to bridge user commands and controller
+###  Use handler to bridge user commands and controller

 Create a handler to call controller method accordingly.
 Most of the time, user's input and controller's method
 will not be similar.
-For ex: to create a detector, user will pass JSON file but controller accepts an entity, this is created
+For example: to create a detector, user will pass JSON file but controller accepts an entity, this is created
 to keep controller logic agnostic to user file input.
-Hence, if ad supports YAML file in future, controller
+Hence, if ad supports YAML file in the future, controller
 will not be updated.

 ```